supertestnet/tapleaf-circuits/README.md

 The bit_commitment_template script fragment accepts two inputs <preimage_1> <preimage_2>.
 If EITHER preimage hashes to the committed preimage_hash, then the fragment is TRUE.
 This fragment will be repeated for every wire to create the entire bit_commitment_script.
 Thus, if Paul provided the full trace of a valid program he would be able to spend via this leaf.
 */

+//todo: Update leaf 3 script such that by providing a valid execution trace, Paul can only send to the challenge address.

 var bit_commitment_template = `
     OP_SHA256
     INSERT_16_BYTE_HERE